 Solar batteries hold large amounts of electricity compared with normal batteries, and they produce power that can be used over longer periods of time.

 They also monitor household energy use so they know when your home needs more power than the solar panels are providing.
-This means less reliance on expensive mains electricity, especially at times of peak demand.
+This means less reliance on expensive mains electricity, especially at times of peak demand, but it gives you flexibility too.
+When your panels aren’t producing enough electricity to meet your needs, you can then switch to mains electricity seamlessly to ensure you’re still able to stay powered up at home.
+This is also beneficial in the event of a power outage, as you have the ability to switch between the two here as well.

 Solar panels only generate electricity during daylight.
-This is when homes typically need less power.
-Without battery storage, this energy would automatically be diverted back to the grid.
+This is when homes typically need less power because the occupants aren’t at home.
+Without battery storage, this energy would automatically be diverted back to the grid and wasted.

 Solar batteries store this energy during the hours of daylight and release it when your household needs more power, typically during the evening.
 You can also use solar battery storage during a power cut.